 change how you launch the SML/NJ REPL.
 In particular, we’re going to preface our

 rlwrap stands for “readline wrap.”
-Readline is a library that simply adds to a
+Readline is a library that adds all the

 - Line editing with arrow keys